arlandfran/anime-corner-rankings-old/docs/testing.md

 2. Press the back button and confirm there is no transition animation for the rankings.
 3. Press on a ranking and confirm that there is no animation for the ranking dropdown.
 4. Press the About modal and confirm there is no fly in animation for the modal.
+5. Press the ESC key and confirm a keyboard only user can close the modal.
-5. Scroll down and press the back to top buttona and confirm the scrolling is instant.
+6. Scroll down and press the back to top buttona and confirm the scrolling is instant.

 Note: Animations considered safe for vestibular disorders such as fades were left in for a better user experience.